 This nutrient-packed grain bowl recipe comes together in 15 minutes with the help of a few convenience-food shortcuts like prewashed baby kale, microwavable quinoa and precooked beets.
 Pack these ahead to keep on hand for easy meal-prep lunches or dinners on busy nights.

 This vegetable-studded frittata recipe is one of the quickest meals you can make.
 Make it for breakfast, or serve for lunch or dinner with a tossed salad and a slice of olive oil-drizzled crusty baguette.

 Layering apple slices into grilled cheese sandwiches adds a little crunch to a favorite soup dipper.
 And creamy butternut squash soup with ginger, cumin and turmeric is a nice change of pace from grilled cheese's usual tomato soup partner.
+If you have a sensitive palate, you can cut back on the spices.
+Be sure to use seasonal squash for the best squash flavor.
 Serve the duo for a comforting and easy weeknight dinner for the family.
 The soup keeps well in the fridge, so save leftovers for lunch or dinner later in the week.

 In this healthy cauliflower soup recipe, roasting the cauliflower first adds depth and prevents the florets from turning to mush.
 A little tomato sauce and coconut milk give the broth a rich, silky texture.
 Serve with a dollop of sour cream or yogurt, if desired.

 Here we bake breaded eggplant for crispy results with fewer calories to boot.
-This makeover of the classic recipe was originally developed by our Test Kitchen in 1995 and got an update in 2020 for our 30th anniversary issue.
+This makeover of the classic eggplant Parmesan recipe was originally developed by our Test Kitchen in 1995 and got an update in 2020 for our 30th anniversary issue.